-They will also investigate patterns in numbers and relationships between variables using graphs and analytical methods.
-Students will use mathematics to explain networks such as those found in transport and social media, apply formulas to calculate interest on loans and solve everyday problems using algebra.
+In General Mathematics, students will present, summarise and analyse data about real world situations.
+They will also investigate patterns in numbers and relationships between variables using angles and graphs.
+Students will use mathematics to explain train and road networks, apply formulas to calculate interest on loans and solve everyday problems using algebra.